dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 - Azure SQL Database
 - Azure Web Apps
 - Azure Function Apps
-- Azure PowerBI Embedded

 <a name="locations"></a>
-At the time this is being written (October 2016), the following regions have all of the required services. **THIS LIST WILL GROW OVER TIME**.
+At the time this is being written (August 2017), the following regions have all of the required services. **THIS LIST WILL GROW OVER TIME**.
 You are welcome to review the <a target="_blank" href="https://azure.microsoft.com/en-us/regions/services/">Products available by region</a> to see if any additional regions provide the resources needed.
 Otherwise, simply pick the region from the list below that is closest to you, and ensure that you choose that region for each resource you deploy.

+- East US
+- East US 2
+- Central US
 - West US
+- West US 2
 - North Europe
 - West Europe
+- UK South
 - Southeast Asia
+- East Asia
+- Australia East
-- Australia Southeast
+- Australia South
+- Central India
+- Japan East
+- Japan West

 ### Common Naming Convention ###